geoffreyvanwyk/phel-lang.org/content/documentation/cli-commands.md

         ->setMainPhpPath('out/index.php'));
 ```

-## Export definitions
+## Export Definitions

 Export all definitions with the metadata `{:export true}` as PHP classes.

 It generates PHP classes at namespace level and a method for each exported definition.
-This allows you to use the exported phel functions from your PHP code.
+This allows you to use the exported Phel functions from your PHP code.

 ```bash
 vendor/bin/phel export
 ```

 [Configuration](/documentation/configuration/#export-definitions) in `phel-config.php`:

 ```php
 <?php
 return (new \Phel\Config\PhelConfig())